vedantkokare/BudgetBee/README.md

-Perfect 👍 a **well-structured, SEO-optimized README.md** will make your **BudgetBee** repo stand out on GitHub and also improve search rankings.

-Here’s a professional README template for you 👇

----

 # 🐝 BudgetBee – Smart Expense Tracker

 **BudgetBee** is a lightweight and user-friendly **expense tracker** built with **Java Spring Boot, JSP, and MySQL**.
 It helps individuals and small businesses manage their **income, expenses, and budgets** efficiently with a clean and responsive dashboard.